Protect your revenue with coverage that keeps you in business

 When it comes to protecting your business profits, there are a few more options to choose from.

 Gross Earnings coverage pays only until your insured property is replaced or repaired.
-As soon as your business resumes, the coverage stops paying, even if you haven’t regained your previous earning level.
+The coverage stops paying once the property is replaced or repaired, even if you haven’t regained your previous earning level.
 Another version of this coverage limits not only the period of time you can be covered, but also the amount payable in any one month.
 Although this kind of coverage is less expensive, it may not be adequate for your needs.

 A Profits Form policy continues to pay benefits until your business returns to its normal, pre-interruption level, up to your policy limits.
 This kind of coverage usually costs a bit more, but is well worth the price for many businesses.